Sloam Springs group starts recall petitions for two directors over administrator’s firing

 Unite Siloam started March 8, the day after Patterson was fired, and has at least 30-40 members, Feyerabend said.
 The petition was available for people to sign beginning March 15, Feyerabend said.

-Feyerabend does not know how many signatures the group has, but said about 25 people are out gathering signatures, he said.
+Feyerabend said he does not know how many signatures the group has but that about 25 people are gathering signatures.

-The petitions are also available at Heart of the Home shop and Ivory Bill Brewing Co. for people to sign during their normal business hours.
+The petitions are also available at the Heart of the Home store and Ivory Bill Brewing Co. for people to sign during normal business hours.

 Rissler said she represents the residents, so it's up to them to decide.